broesamle/clip8_materials/visual-thought-experiments.md

 What inspired `clip_8`
 ----------------------

+What if there was no about-ness?

 Would it be possible to refrain from formulating abstract theories _about_ the graphical aspecs of design, but rather to formulate the theories themselves *in a graphical way*?

-What if there was no about-ness?

-Would it be possible to implement a computational system that has *designerly* characteristics?
+Would it be possible to implement a computational system that has *designerly* characteristics at the core of its implementation?

+Can we de-abstract every representation and make it concrete, visible, material?

 Can we flatten the representational distance in symbol processing systems?

+Can we make the symbols identical with what they refer to?

+Can we create give them all the qalities they are representing?

-Can we do computation with entities that just represent themselves?
+Can we make symbols that represent themselves?

 A shape-based programming language